MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/discover-powershell.md

 - **Automate tasks for Active Directory and Exchange**.
 You can use it to automate almost any task on Windows like creating users in Active Directory and mailboxes in Exchange.

-There are many more areas of usage but the list above gives you a hint that PowerShell has come a long way.
+There are many more areas of usage but the preceding list gives you a hint that PowerShell has come a long way.

 ## Who uses PowerShell?